tomeksproch/age-and-name-app/README.md

-LIVE DEMO OF MEME GENERATOR:
+LIVE DEMO OF AGE AND NAME APP: https://tomeksproch.github.io/age-and-name-app/

-Available Scripts
+## Available Scripts

 In the project directory, you can run:

-npm start
+### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode.\
-Open http://localhost:3000 to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+The page will reload when you make changes.\
 You may also see any lint errors in the console.